johnpark-treeofgrape/i8-exchange/README.md

 Next Generation Virtual Currency / Encryption Currency Exchange System = Distributed Application (Dapp)

-* Used to buy and sell ERC 20 tokens based on Ethereum (Ethereum)
+* Used to buy and sell ERC 20/EOS tokens based on Ethereu/EOS (Ethereum/EOS)

 * There are something which incorporate some centralized system to speed up the process